- Creative Ideation

 THIS IS HOW WE TRAM

 The Icon Creative team developed an inclusive, community-focused and proudly Melburnian central theme: ‘This is how we tram’.
-Then we employed a Tram Coach to show passengers how we do it.
-Humorous and eccentric, positive yet authoritative, Tram Coach is the ideal safety champion to convey the importance of travelling safely.
+Then we employed a Tram Coach to show passengers how we do it: humorous and eccentric, positive yet authoritative.

 Three key messages reinforced by clear visual cues were developed to support the central idea: ‘Sit tight’, ‘Grip right’ and ‘Stand strong’.
 A cast of supporting characters was also created to support the safety narrative and reflect the diversity of Melburnian tram riders.